Common CV Mistakes That Get You Rejected

 10. Not tailoring your CV for South African applications

-South African employers often require additional documents such as certified copies of your ID, qualifications, driver’s licence, or SARS tax number.
-Ignoring these instructions leads to instant rejection.
+South African employers often require additional documents such as certified copies of your ID, qualifications, or driver’s licence.

-Extra tip: Include a short, powerful professional summary at the top (3–5 lines) that tells the employer who you are and what value you bring.
+Extra tip: Include a short, powerful professional summary at the top.

 Final thoughts